winterdouglas/dark-roasted-beans/README.md

 ## Features

-- Allows picking a coffee type (eg.: cappuccino, ristreto)
+- Allows picking a coffee type (eg.: cappuccino, ristretto)
 - Allows picking a coffee size (eg.: small, medium, large)
 - Allows picking optional extras (eg.: milk, sugar)
 - It has an overview where you can see the current selection and edit the previously selected options